 The County does not retain all of the property taxes it collects for its own purposes.
 The majority of property taxes collected by the County are disbursed to other agencies.
-For Fiscal Year 2020-21, the County retained approximately 19% of the total amount collected (and is budgeted to retain 19% in Fiscal Year 2021-22 and projected to retain 19% in Fiscal Year 2022-23).
+For Fiscal Year 2020-21 and 2021-22, the County retained approximately 19% of the total amount collected (and is budgeted to retain 19% in Fiscal Year 2022-23).
 The remainder is distributed according to State law (AB 8), which established a tax-sharing formula, and State redevelopment law (See "-Redevelopment Agencies" below).
 Taxes levied for the purpose of repaying general obligation debt, special taxes and assessments are applied to pay such obligations, less any allowable collection charges.